-Hulu + Live TV carries 65+ live TV channels, including locals and cable-TV staples such as A&E, ESPN and TNT.
-Subscribers get 50 hours of Cloud DVR, and unlimited access to the on-demand library that people pay $5.99 per month for.
-That includes Hulu Originals such as The Handmaid’s Tale.
-Even if you already subscribe to Hulu on-demand, you can still take advantage of its free 1-week trial for live TV.
+Hulu + Live TV carries 75+ live TV channels, including locals and cable-TV staples such as A&E, ESPN and TNT.
+Subscribers get unlimited Cloud DVR, and unlimited access to Disney+, ESPN+ and Hulu’s on-demand library.
+A subscription costs $69.99 per month.
 Hulu also lets you see what local channels are available in your area.

 Philo carries 64 live TV channels, but only has entertainment networks such as A&E, History and Discovery.
 So there are no locals and no sports.
 That said, it’s a pretty compelling alternative to cable for $25 per month.
 Subscribers get unlimited Cloud DVR for recordings and a vast library of on-demand movies and TV shows.
 There is a channel list on Philo’s home page.

 Sling TV has two main channel bundles to choose from.
 The Orange plan has about 34 channels.
 The Blue plan has about 47 channels.
 A subscription costs $35 per month for one of the main channel bundles.

-Vidgo carries 95+ channels, including ESPN, NFL RedZone, FS1, A&E and Hallmark Channel.
+Vidgo carries 100+ channels, including ESPN, NFL RedZone, FS1, A&E and Hallmark Channel.
 A subscription costs $55 per month.
 Subscribers can stream on three screens at once.
-New subscribers get their first month for $10.
-There is no obligation to keep your subscription.
+There are no contracts or obligation to keep your subscription.

 DIRECTV STREAM (formerly AT&T TV) got a lot of attention from MLB fans earlier this year.
 It remains the only streaming service that carries Bally Sports networks.
 It also has Marquee Sports Network, MASN and NESN.
-That package, the Choice bundle, costs $84.99 per month, and includes HBO Max free for three months (usually $14.99 per month) before the full subscription rate kicks in.
-Subscribers get 20 hours of Cloud DVR, and 40,000 on-demand shows and movies.
+That package, the Choice bundle, costs $89.99 per month.
+DIRECTV STREAM has a free 5-day trial.
+Subscribers get unlimited Cloud DVR, and 40,000 on-demand shows and movies.
 You can look over the Choice bundle and other channel lineups for DIRECTV STREAM.